martkist/martkist/doc/build-unix.md

 -----------
 It is recommended to use Berkeley DB 4.8.
-If you have to build it yourself, you can use the installation script included in [contrib/install_db4.sh](/contrib/install_db4.sh) like so from the root of the Syscoin repository.
+If you have to build it yourself, you can use the installation script included in [contrib/install_db4.sh](/contrib/install_db4.sh) like so from the root of the Martkist repository.

 ```shell
 ./contrib/install_db4.sh `pwd`
 ```

-When compiling Sycoin you will need to run `./configure` with the results of this script.
+When compiling Martkist you will need to run `./configure` with the results of this script.

 **Note**: You only need Berkeley DB if the wallet is enabled (see the section *Disable-Wallet mode* below).